 We are here to help provide support to people with cancer and their whānau across Kāpiti, Wairarapa, Marlborough and Nelson-Tasman.
 We are the Wellington Division of the Cancer Society.

 Margaret Stewart House is open for those who need to travel to Wellington for treatment.
 Patients can bring one support person.
-Unfortunately, we do not allow visitors to enter the building or children to stay at Margaret Stewart House during the Orange Light setting.
+Unfortunately, we currently do not allow visitors to enter the building or children to stay at Margaret Stewart House.

-During Orange, our Driving Service is available and clients and drivers must be masked.
-We do not allow clients to bring support people during the Orange Light setting, and clients must sit in the back seat.
+Our Driving Service is available but we ask that clients and drivers wear masks.
+We currently do not allow clients to bring support people and clients must sit in the back seat.
 We take clients regardless of their vaccination status.